willstepp/writings/joseph-the-son/jts.md

 Then a pickup drove quickly up the drive and pulled to a stop behind the fire engine.
 It was Jacob.
 He jumped out of the truck and ran over to the porch where they all stood.
 He looked like he had just woken up, his wrinkled jeans and shirt clearly from the day before.
 His beard uncombed, his hair scraggly.

-“My Lord, is everybody okay?
+“My Lord.
+Is everybody okay?
 What happened?”

-“We are fine, Jacob,” Beth said, “My car caught on fire this morning, as you can probably see.”
+“We are fine, Mister Jacob,” Beth said, The car caught on fire this morning, as you can probably see.”

 “I do see that.
-I hope I’m not to blame.”

-“Why would you be to blame, sir?”
-One of the firefighters asked him.

-“I did some work on that old car just last week.
-Replaced the alternator and battery.
-Well, me and a few other guys.”
+My Lord."